Anders K. Jacobsen: AaB

 On 30 July 2013, he moved from Fredericia to AaB, who triggered his release clause.
 He signed a two-and-a-half-year contract with the club from Aalborg.
 He scored his first goal for AaB against Midtjylland in his fourth league appearance for the club.
 He also scored in the two subsequent league matches against Brøndby and SønderjyskE, respectively.

 Return to OB

 In the summer of 2015, he returned to OB, with whom he had already signed a contract which would start from January 2016, but the parties involved agreed to make the transfer immediate, with the contract beginning as per 14 August 2015.

 SønderjyskE

-On 28 January 2020, Jacobsen terminated his contract with OB and joined SønderjyskE on a one and a half-year deal.
+On 28 January 2020, Jacobsen terminated his contract with OB and joined SønderjyskE on a one-and-a-half-year deal.
 In the 2020 Danish Cup Final he scored both goals against his former club AaB as SønderjyskE won 2–0.

 Horsens

 On 31 August 2021, Jacobsen joined AC Horsens on a deal until June 2024.

-They hope he can get them back in the Superliga.
+After 2,5 years at Horsens, with 26 goals and 14 assists to his name, Jacobsen returned to his former club, Vejle Boldklub, in January 2024 on a loan deal for the rest of the season.